 Kevin Andrews (Special Advisor) was one of the Compact’s founding co-chairs and serves as Senior Advisor to the Boston Charter Alliance.
 He was founding headmaster of Neighborhood House Charter School (NHCS), which opened in 1995 as a full-service school.
 Kevin is also co-founder of the Project for School Innovation, a pilot of NHCS to transform education by empowering public school educators to share their successes and drive school change.
 Kevin has been an educator for 40 years, during which time he has taught the gamut from early childhood to the post-graduate level.
 His leadership roles have included president of the Brookline Educators Association, principal of a Newton K-6 school, and principal of a Brookline K-8 school.
 Kevin holds a B.A. in Education from the University of Massachusetts and an M.Ed. from Antioch College.

 Elise Swinford is the Collaboration Coordinator for the Boston Compact.
-Previously, Elise worked as the Communications Director for an education consultancy specializing in gender and sexuality diversity training.
-She helped develop numerous initiatives in collaboration with college administrators to improve underserved student populations' access to academic resources while on staff at the UMass Graduate School.
-Elise graduated from DePauw University with a double major in English and Women's Studies, and completed a PhD in English and Gender Studies at the University of Massachusetts Amherst in 2017.
-A classroom teacher for ten years, Elise is excited to pivot to the education non-profit field.
+Previously, Elise worked as the Communications Director for an education consultancy specializing in gender and sexuality diversity.
+Prior to working in the education non-profit field, Elise taught college classes in writing, literature, and gender studies for 10 years.
+While on staff at UMass Amherst, Elise helped develop several initatives aimed at improving writing skills across the curriculum.
+Elise graduated from DePauw University with a double major in English and Women's Studies and completed a PhD in English and Gender Studies at the University of Massachusetts Amherst in 2017.